-Price is per person, double occupancy.
-For a single room (available only in Stockholm and at the Icehotel), add $900 in 2015 and $950 in 2016.
-International airfare to/from Stockholm and airfare within Sweden is not included in the adventure cost.
-The group flight within Sweden is $750 (subject to change).
-Upgrade to an Ice Suite at the Icehotel for $300 per person (double occupancy) and $450 per person (single occupancy).
+Prices are per person, double occupancy.
+For a single room (available only in Stockholm and at the Icehotel), add $950 in 2018 and $1,000 in 2019.
+Airfare to/from Stockholm and within Sweden is not included in the expedition cost.
+The group flight within Sweden is $800 in 2018 and $850 in 2019 (subject to change).
+Please call for pricing to upgrade to an Ice Suite at the Icehotel.

 Click here for a description of all activity levels.